 The Board shall administer, manage and disburse the fund on the basis of

-- Equality among the six geopolitical
+- Equality among the six geopolitical zone of the federation,

 - Equality among the state within a zone

 - Equality among the local government or area council within a state or the FCT Abuja, respectively

 In disbursing the tax, the higher educational sector shall receive 50%, primary 30%, and secondary 20% of the total tax collected within one year.